photography-mismasphotography-mismasphotography-mismasphotography-mismas

 🤷🏼♀️🙅🏼♀️🙆♀️

-I started the trip headed to Croatia where a beautiful river Kolpa is ‘crossing’ the border (Slovenia- Croatia) and took the opportunity to visit my grandparents in Kočevje to give me a final blessing before I really power ‘those horses’ and hit the road.
+I began my trip to Croatia, where the beautiful Kolpa River crosses the border between Slovenia and Croatia.
+I took the opportunity to visit my grandparents in Kočevje to receive their final blessing before I hit the road and truly unleash my energy.

-I spent my first night next to the river where as a child I had picnics with my family, so it was a perfect spot for the beginning of my travels into unknown.
+I spent my first night by the river where, as a child, I had picnics with my family.
+It was a perfect spot to begin my travels into the unknown.

 So, I did.
-Do you know what happens when Slovenian and Bosnian people meet?
+Do you know what happens when Slovenians and Bosnians meet?

-Not only I was shooting the best landscapes Samir’s uncle Neron suggested and take me to…
+Not only was I shooting the best landscapes, but Samir’s uncle, Neron, also suggested and took me to…

-…in the end of the day I was drinking Bosnian brandy, singing and dancing as I would never sing nor dance before.
+… at the end of the day, I was drinking Bosnian brandy, singing and dancing as I had never sung or danced before.

-I really felt the gipsy side of me.
-That is how Bosnia influences on you.
+I felt the gipsy side of me.
+That is how Bosnia influences you.
 It extracts the natural essence out of you.

-Yugoslavian brothers and sisters never disappointed me.
-In fact I always had a problem to leave their lands except this time I had no excuses.
-I had to be on schedule and not to extend my staying if I wouldn’t want to be stuck in the mud somewhere in Mongolia.
+Yugoslav brothers and sisters never let me down.
+In fact, I had always had a problem leaving their lands, except this time I had no excuses.
+I had to be on schedule and not extend my stay, as I didn’t want to get stuck in the mud somewhere in Mongolia.

-Continuing the road headed to my next stop- lake Ohrid, a great floods delayed my mission entering the Republic of Macedonia.
-I eventually set my campground somewhere outside the city of Niš and call it a day when I’ve noticed my mobile home started sinking in the mud.
+As I continued my journey to my next destination, Lake Ohrid, I encountered significant floods that delayed my entry into the Republic of Macedonia.
+Eventually, I set up my campground outside the city of Niš.
+I decided to call it a day when I realized thatwas sinking into my mobile home the mud.

-At first I thought my imagination has no limits and I am only frightened from the futured 4×4 adventure.
-Very soon I have realized sinking has no relations with my wild imagination and am facing the reality.
+Initially, I thought my imagination had no limits, and I was only afraid of the future 4×4 adventure.
+Very soon, I realized thatrelation to my wild imagination, sinking had no and I was facing reality.

-This was the first time I was really frightened, it almost scared the shit out of me.
-(Excuse me for the language, but I am not execrating…)
+This was the first time I was truly frightened; it almost scared the living daylights out of me.
+(Excuse me for the language.
+I am not execrating…)

-I almost made ‘a cross’ over my mobile home when the copilot jumped in to the car and saved the mobile home from “drowning.”
+I almost crossed over with my mobile home when the copilot jumped into the car and saved it from “drowning.”

-What an important moment that faced me with my greatest fear before entering Mongolia.
-“It might happen quickly without you even noticing and it can be really nasty” as I have heard from experienced off road travelers.
-I was glad for the uncomfortable experience that served me with all the informations I needed to proceed my mission.
+I faced a significant moment that confronted me with my greatest fear before entering Mongolia.
+I had heard from experienced off-road travelers that “it might happen quickly without you even noticing, and it can be really nasty.”
+Despite the discomfort of the experience, I was grateful for it, as it provided me with all the information I needed to continue my mission.

 “It is a rough road that leads to the heights of greatness.”

 I needed the sun, I needed the sea.
-I needed to hear a worm welcoming and get one more blessing before entering the land of Turkey.
-Take me to Greece.
+I needed to hear a warm welcome and get one more blessing before entering the land of Turkey.
+Please take me to Greece.

 Equipment: Mercedes G Pro, Canon, GoPro, Fuji instax, portable printer, Macintosh;